The Speros Cloud

 Our specifically designed Data Center encompasses all critical components necessary to insure you receive reliability, redundancy, speed, real time back-up, security, and over-all peace of mind.

-The Speros Cloud was completed in 2011; the Speros Cloud housed within our Savannah Data Center now provides top notch technology, the latest Microsoft suite of software, and a turnkey computer solution that will always remain fresh and state-of-the-art.
+The Speros Cloud was completed in 2011 and is housed within our Savannah Data Center.
+It provides top notch technology, the latest Microsoft suite of software, and a turnkey computer solution that will always remain fresh and state-of-the-art.

 You will love the fact that you will never need to purchase new server equipment.
 Your investment in your computers is now a monthly service, and not a huge capital expense.
-Not only can they count on the fact they have the latest technology always, their Company’s internal network has the support of multiple IT professionals.
+Not only can you count on the fact that you will have the latest technology, your company’s internal network has the support of multiple IT professionals.

 Speros is a Microsoft partner.
 Therefore, the Speros Cloud always has the latest software.
-When Microsoft issues new software our Cloud clients receive the newest technology.
-We eliminate the need to buy expensive software that becomes obsolete as soon as it has been loaded onto a customer provided server.
+When Microsoft issues new software, you will receive the newest technology.
+We eliminate the need to buy expensive software every time a new version is released.

 The Speros IT professionals monitor our Cloud clients 24 hours a day, 365 days a year.
 Our data center is secure, fully protected, and not susceptible to power outages or glitches.
-Our data center has a back-up generator and our Center is located in one of the highest parts of Savannah.
-Our real time back-ups go to Atlanta, San Diego and Ontario, Canada.
+Our real time back-ups go to Atlanta, San Diego, and Ontario, Canada.

 The Speros Cloud is the right choice for your office.
 We can accommodate any CRM (Customer Relationship Management) software you use for your business.
 Our IT technicians will verify Cloud compatibility with the manufacturer, and will implement a new change with greater computer speeds, more security, and more back-up potential than you could previously purchase.

 The Speros Cloud and Speros Services Guarantee Your Company IT Peace of Mind!

 Cloud Software as a Service (SaaS)